 - Quantive (formerly Gtmhub): Acquired by WorkBoard in May 2025 and discontinued as a standalone product; existing customers are mid-migration and it is not a viable new purchase

-- WorkBoard: Post-Quantive acquisition the product is in transition; pricing and roadmap are unstable for a 12-month commitment
+- WorkBoard: Post-Quantive acquisition the product is in transition; pricing and roadmap are unstable for a 12-month commitment, revisit in late 2026

 - Ally.io (Microsoft Viva Goals): Microsoft folded Ally.io into Viva Goals; the product has been de-emphasized and feature development is minimal; not a credible independent OKR purchase in 2026

-- Tability: Strong for individual and small-team OKR habit-building
+- Tability: Strong for individual and small-team OKR habit-building, but reporting depth and cascade visualization fall short for any org above 50 people

-- ClickUp Goals: ClickUp is a project management tool that added OKRs; the Goals module lacks confidence scoring
+- ClickUp Goals: ClickUp is a project management tool that added OKRs; the Goals module lacks confidence scoring, cascade analytics, and check-in cadence that dedicated tools ship natively

-- Asana Goals: Same problem as ClickUp Goals -- a PM tool's OKR module is a feature
+- Asana Goals: Same problem as ClickUp Goals -- a PM tool's OKR module is a feature, not a product; teams using Asana for projects benefit from the integration but not from the OKR depth

 Honorable mentions